bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-9-integration-with-ML2-and-SRIOV.md

 * Un-install OVS
 * Install VRS (nuage-openvswitch)

-The installation of packages and un-installation of OVS can be done via [this script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+The installation of packages and un-installation of OVS can be done via [this script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
-Since the files required to configure plugin.ini, neutron.conf, ml2_conf.ini, ml2_conf_sriov.ini, nova.conf and sriov_agent.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
-Copy the directory containing the files and the script at [this link](https://github.com/dttocs/nuage-ospdirector/tree/master/image-patching/stopgap-script) and execute the script.
+Since the files required to configure plugin.ini, neutron.conf, ml2_conf.ini, ml2_conf_sriov.ini, nova.conf and sriov_agent.ini are not in the OSP-Director codebase, the changes can be added to the image using the same [script](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).
+Copy the directory containing the 9_files and the script at [this link](https://github.com/nuagenetworks/nuage-ospdirector/tree/ML2-SRIOV/image-patching/stopgap-script) and execute the script.
 For the next release this code will be upstreamed.

 ## Generic changes to openstack-tripleo-heat-templates
+Changes are required in controller and compute puppet files to enable ML2 as core plugin and Nuage and SRIOV as mechanism drivers.
+These changes are done in [openstack-tripleo-heat-templates/puppet/manifests/overcloud_controller_pacemaker.pp](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/manifests/overcloud_controller_pacemaker.pp#L868-L878) for Controller nodes and for Compute nodes in [openstack-tripleo-heat-templates/puppet/manifests/overcloud_compute.pp](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/manifests/overcloud_compute.pp#L179-L215).
 Some of the generic neutron.conf and nova.conf parameters need to be configured in the heat templates.
 Also, the metadata agent needs to be configured.
 All the generic neutron and nova parameters and their 'probable' values are specified in files neutron-generic.yaml and nova-generic.yaml under the "Sample Templates" section below.

 ## Changes to openstack-tripleo-heat-templates specific to Nuage
 The tripleo-heat-templates repository needs the extraconfig templates to configure the Nuage specific parameters.
-The values of these parameters are dependent on the configuration of Nuage VSP.
+Also, ML2 and SRIOV specific parameters are added to these files, till they are upstreamed in tripleo-heat-templates repository.
+The Controller node extraconfig parameter file is at [openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/controller/neutron-nuage.yaml](https://github.com/nuagenetworks/nuage-ospdirector/blob/ML2-SRIOV/openstack-tripleo-heat-templates/puppet/extraconfig/pre_deploy/controller/neutron-nuage.yaml).
+The values of these parameters are dependent on the configuration of Nuage VSP and SRIOV.
 The "Sample Templates" section contains some 'probable' values for Nuage specific parameters in files neutron-nuage-config.yaml and nova-nuage-config.yaml.
-In addition some code needs to be updated in controller and compute puppet files to enable Nuage and SRIOV while using ML2 mechanism driver

 ## HA changes
 For Nuage VSP with OpenStack HA, we need to disable the default services like openvswitch-agent and dhcp-agent from being controlled via Pacemaker.
 The flags to disable these services are also present in the neutron-generic.yaml file.